HoangRory/CSC10002-Group-A-Course-Management-System/README.md

 ## About the project
 This is a minimal application with the idea of managing courses
 - Written totally in [C++]
-- Depends on the each device's console, the terminal size may vary
+- Depends on device's console, the terminal size may vary
 - Privilege for each role:
   - Staff (including teachers): can view the current course, make additions to year, semester, course, students in course, ...
-  - Student: can view their courses, and their scores for each courses
+  - Student: can view their courses, and their scores for each course
 - Thanks for all your support
 ___